Map It Anywhere (MIA): Empowering Bird's Eye View Mapping using Large-scale Public Data: Data Engine

 \textbf{Mapillary: } For FPV retrieval, we leverage Mapillary~\cite{Mapillary}, a massive public database, licensed under \textit{CC BY-SA}, with over 2 billion crowd sourced images.
 The images span various weather and lighting conditions collected using diverse camera models and focal lengths.
 Furthermore, images are taken by pedestrians, vehicles, bicyclists, etc. This diversity enables the collection of more dynamic and difficult scenarios critical for \textit{anywhere} map prediction.
 However, this massive pool of data is not readily amenable to deep learning as it contains many noisy, distorted, and incorrectly registered instances.
 Thus far, few works, such as \cite{sarlin2023orienternet}, have leveraged such data providing an impressive retrieval and undistortion pipeline.
 However, the work relied on careful and manual curation of limited camera models and scenarios.
 Such approaches are not scalable and cannot leverage the powerful quantity and diversity of Mapillary.
 Hence, we further refine the OrienterNet~\cite{sarlin2023orienternet} data curation framework and develop a fully automated curation pipeline that can harness the full potential of the extensive Mapillary database.
 We describe the pipeline in the following sections.

 \textbf{FPV Pipeline: } As demonstrated in \cref{fig:mia_curation}, the FPV pipeline starts by manually inputting a list of locations of interest, which can be as simple as inputting the name of the location or as specific as specifying the GPS bounds.
-The pipeline then converts these bounds to a list of zoom-14 tiles and uses the publicly exposed Mapillary APIs to query for any image instance within these tiles.
-The retrieved instances are then geospatially filtered to ensure they lie within the exact boundaries of interest.
+The geographical bounds are then fetched using the Nominatim API~\cite{Nominatim} if needed.
+The pipeline then converts these bounds to a list of zoom-14 tiles and uses the public Mapillary APIs to query for the image instances within these tiles.
+Only the retrieved instances that lie within the geographical boundaries of interest are kept.
 Given the retrieved image IDs, we use another Mapillary endpoint to retrieve image metadata, which includes coordinates rectified through structure from motion, camera information, poses, and timestamps, amongst other details that we use for filtering in the subsequent stage.
+For more information on the raw data used from Mapillary, please refer to Supplemental Information Q8.

 We develop the filtering pipeline by observing hundreds of FPV \& BEV pairs and identifying the correlations between good-quality FPVs and their corresponding metadata.
-The criteria we used included a recency filter, a camera model filter spanning 19 camera models with good RGB quality, a location/angle discrepancy filter that computes the difference between Structure from Motion (SfM) computed and recorded poses as a proxy for measuring the quality of the geo-registration, and a camera type filter that only includes perspective and fisheye.
+The criteria we used included a recency filter, a camera model filter spanning 19 camera models with good RGB quality, a location/angle discrepancy filter that computes the difference between Structure from Motion (SfM) computed and recorded poses, both obtained from Mapillary API, as a proxy for measuring the quality of the geo-registration, and a camera type filter that only includes perspective and fisheye.
 To promote spatial diversity over sheer quantity, we filter out images within a 4-meter radius of another image from the same sequence.
 After filtering, we retrieve the RGB images from Mapillary and feed them through an undistortion pipeline adapted from \cite{sarlin2023orienternet}.
 The undistortion is critical for fisheye images to ensure their pixel-aligned features can be correctly lifted into BEV space.
 Using this pipeline, we can retrieve high-quality images from anywhere in the world, tapping into the power of the Mapillary platform.